schen921/cs766/README.md

 ## Target Object

-The target object for our studyin setting will be parts in divers forms and shapes, and may or may not have holes on them.
+The target object for our studying setting will be parts in divers forms and shapes, and may or may not have holes on them.
 The target object selected for our project is shown in Figure 2.
-This object is a robot part that has un-uniform shapes, sides and holes distributed on its surface.
-We will train our models in detecting his object in this project.
+This object is a robot part that has ununiform shapes, sides and holes distributed on its surface.
+We will train our models in detecting its object in this project.

 <div align="center">
 <img src="./docs/object.png" width="400" height="400">